netrisai/docs/controller-k3s-installation.rst

 In order to restore DB from a snapshot, follow these steps:

+*In this example the snapshot file name is db-snapshot.sql and it's located in current working directory*

 1. Copy snapshot file to the MariaDB container:

 .. code-block:: shell-session

   kubectl -n netris-controller cp db-snapshot.sql netris-controller-mariadb-0:/opt/db-snapshot.sql

-1. Run the restore command:
+2. Run the restore command:

 .. code-block:: shell-session